 The door has a sign on it that says, “Tell me your story, too.”

-I get to hear all kinds of stories of shyness, of dreams, of hopes, of fears, and of courage.
+I get to hear many different stories, stories of shyness, dreams, hopes, fears, and courage.

 By telling my story of working through my fear of speaking up, I give others the freedom to share their own stories.